Questions? CALL ME (804) 464-4776

 Insurance

 Unfortunately, orofacial myofunctional therapy is not usually a covered service.
-However, I will provide you with a superbill so that you can submit for reimbursement from your HSA (Health Savings Account) or FSA (Flexible Spending Account).
+However, you may use your HSA (Health Savings Account) or FSA (Flexible Spending Account).

 General Questions